gid3eon/gid3eon.github.io/README.md

 ### Format
 Most of the other issues I ran into revolved around formatting.
 Naming variables in a way which you'll understand is really important to an efficient html index and helps when styling your content.
+I FORGOT ABOUT THIS ISSUE
+At the beggining, when I was trying to get my site on the internet, I ran into some hiccups.
+For way too long I banged my head against a 20 inch think brick wall.
+I tried to setup a new site and was looking for every reason it wouldn't work..I forgot you can only make one site per git account.